 Well, after backpacking through Europe in December and January with nothing but a backpack, we learned that yes, it IS possible – and you can absolutely pack all your winter clothes in a carry on!
 (Psst: read all of the posts we’ve written about visiting Europe in the winter.)

-Here’s the trick: wear all of your heaviest stuff on your travel days – like your bulky jacket, that scarf that’s as big as a blanket, and so on.
-Other than your bulky stuff, everything else you pack should be soft, lightweight, and travel friendly – and you want your clothes to pull double duty so you don’t need as many of them overall.
+Other than your bulky stuff, everything else you pack should be soft, lightweight, and travel-friendly – and you want your clothes to pull double duty so you don’t need as many of them overall.

 We’ll talk more about this below, but in order to achieve the difficult goal of packing light for winter travel we get REAL nerdy about textiles.
 And no, it’s not just because Lia has a degree in fashion design.
 Well OK, that does help a lot, actually.
-Like, a merino wool sweater will keep you roughly 86252526x as warm as an acrylic sweater, meaning you have fewer layers overall that you need to bring.

 The beauty of winter travel is that 99% of the time, all anyone is going to see is the very outer layer of your clothing.
 So as long as you’ve got clothes that can withstand being worn over and over again, you really don’t actually need to bring very many items.
-Our typical cold weather packing list looks something like this (we’ll get into specifics in a minute).

 - 2-3 Sweaters.
-We look for a few neutral colored sweaters that are made from at LEAST 20% merino wool and aren’t bulky.
+We look for a few neutral-colored sweaters that are made from at LEAST 20% merino wool and aren’t bulky.

 - 1-2 T-Shirts.
 These get layered underneath our other clothing as needed and worn to bed.
 I also bring a cardigan so that I can mix things up from the whole sweater/collared shirt situation on those warm, balmy 40 degree days.
 My favorite t-shirts to wear in cold weather are made of hemp, which is naturally insulating and anti-bacterial, just like wool.